sbvevo2025/smart-finance-assistant/README.md

-# 📊 Smart Finance Assistant – Student Project Template
+# 📊 Sean Boland - Smart Finance Assistant

 Welcome to your project repository for the **ISYS2001 Final Programming Project**.
 This repo provides a starting point for building your **Smart Finance Assistant**.